REQUIRED MATERIALS

 4. Reinforce the bag

-Apply contact adhesive to the traced area and to the reverse side of the SALPA.
+Apply contact glue to the marked area and to the wrong side of the SALPA.

 ![]() |